-LOVE THIS!
-This Woodland Baby Shower party has so many cute ideas for baby shower food, decor, and games.
+This woodland themed baby shower party has so many cute ideas for baby shower food.

 I’m in a season of babies.
 I swear there’s another pregnancy announcement or new little one born every time I log in to Facebook.
 Am I the only one?
 It’s just this season of life, I guess.
 Well, great news for me, one of those baby announcements last Winter happened to be my sister.
 The day we found out she was pregnant I started thinking about the baby shower bash to throw her.